Shikha-code36/zoom-web2.0/README.md

 People who join with the same link would be in the same meeting as you.

-Please find Live verion here [Here](https://zoom-web2.herokuapp.com/).
+Please find Live demo here [Here](https://zoom-web2.herokuapp.com/).